 - maintenance chapter. - 3.
 Install batteries and connect battery plug, see maintenance chapter. - 4.
-Check battery charge and recharge if required.
-An initial charge is required before first operation of the machine. - 5.
-Empty recovery tank and clean it if required, see maintenance chapter. - Refill solution tank and add cleaning agent according to the manufacturer's recommendations.
+Check battery charge and proceed to re-charging of batteries if required.
+Generally proceed to initial charging before first operation of the machine. - 5.
+Empty recovery tank and clean it if required, see maintenance chapter. - 6.
+Re-fill solution tank and add cleaning agent according to the manufacturer's recommendations.

-NOTICE Use only cleaning agents suitable for automatic machines (low-foaming) and comply with the instructions for use, disposal and with the warning information specified by the cleaning agent's manufacturer.
+Use only cleaning agents suitable for automatic machines (low-foaming) and comply with the instructions for use, disposal and with the warning information specified by the cleaning agent's manufacturer.

-2.4 Start Machine
+Start Machine 2.4